Help Centre

 Sponsored prizes allow local businesses to provide prizes for your competition in exchange for promotional exposure.
 When you mark a prize as sponsored, the sponsor's details are displayed prominently on the competition page, giving them visibility to all participants.

-Only Correct Score and GAA Correct Score competitions support sponsored prizes.
-These formats guarantee individual winners who can be clearly promoted to sponsors.
+Only Super 8 and Over the Bar competitions support sponsored prizes.
+These formats use skill-based scoring with smart tiebreakers, so they almost always produce a single winner who can be clearly promoted to sponsors.
+(In the rare event of a true tie on a fixed-prize competition, a random draw decides the winner.)
 This makes them ideal for sponsor partnerships, as sponsors can see exactly who won their prize and gain clear promotional value.

 Golden Goal competitions can have multiple winners sharing the prize pot.
 Perfect Strike competitions have no guaranteed winner - if no one gets a perfect prediction, there's no winner at all.
 Sponsors need guaranteed individual winners to justify their prize investment and get promotional value.

 The Consolation Goal is an optional secondary prize in Perfect Strike competitions.
 It's awarded when no participant achieves a perfect prediction.
 The participant with the highest score wins.
 If multiple participants tie for the top score, tie-breaker score is compared first (Home Win=1, Away Win=2, Draw=3).
-If still tied, winner selected by random draw.
+If still tied, the consolation prize is split equally between all tied players.

 GAA uses a unique scoring system where Goals = 3 points and Points = 1 point.
 A score of 2-07 means 2 goals + 7 points = (2×3) + 7 = 13 total.
-In predictions: 5 points for exact (both goals and points correct for both teams), 4 points for one team exact + other team's total correct, 3 points for both totals correct but wrong goals-points breakdown, 2 points for correct result + one team's total correct, 1 point for correct result only.
+In predictions: 3 points for exact (both goals and points correct for both teams), 2 points for both teams' total score correct (any goals/points split), 1 point for correct result only (win/draw/loss), 0 points for wrong result.

 If no goal is scored in the match (0-0 draw), minute 0 wins.
 If no one predicted minute 0, the entry closest to 0 wins.
 This ensures there's always a winner even in goalless draws.